Everything you need

 I made a loss, Can I still process an R&D Tax Claim?

-For more detail on exactly what a surrenderable loss is and how it might differ from other losses, please speak to our expert team.
+For more detail on exactly what a surrendered loss is and how it might differ from other losses, please speak to our expert team.
 We have helped businesses benefit from R&D tax credits even when they have made a loss.